wgsl-tooling-wg/wesl-spec/ConditionalTranslation.md

 It is a translate-time error if:

+* an module parameter was declared outside of the root module[^1];
 * The *WESL linker* was invoked with a *shader parameter* override that does not exist;
 * The type of a *shader parameter* override does not match the type of the declaration;
 * An identifier used in a *condition expression* does not reference a boolean shader parameter.
 * A syntax node has multiple `@param`, `@if`, `@elif` or `@else` attributes.
 There can be at most one of these four attributes per node.
   In particular, a module parameter cannot be have a condition attribute.

+[^1]: Currently only root module declarations can be parameters.
+This is due to the lack of publish/re-export mechanism, see #65.
+This limitation will be lifted soon.

 ## Execution of the conditional translation phase